gt-rail-internal/dcist-structure-from-noise/netlogo-html-changes-readme.txt

 div classes to be hidden:
 netlogo-subheader
-netlogo-display-horizontal
-flex-column  (its where the Export: and buttons are) netlogo-speed-slider netlogo-tab-area
+netlogo-display-horizontal: this doesn't like display none flex-column  (its where the Export: and buttons are) netlogo-speed-slider netlogo-tab-area

-hide them by adding a style=\"visibility: hidden;\" attribute
-display: none; attribute removes the area for it?
+hide them by adding a style=\"visibility: hidden;\" attribute style= "display: none;" attribute removes the area for it?

 body {